Thommil/tge-audio/README.md

 ```

 ## Limitations
+Only Vorbis format (.ogg) is currently supported for audio files, MP3 will be eventually supported in future releases.

 Only [StereoPannerNode](https://developer.mozilla.org/en-US/docs/Web/API/StereoPannerNode) and [GainNode](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) are currently available, additional and custom [AudioNodes](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) and spacialization features are planned in future releases.

 Audio can't be started without user interaction on browsers, see details in [implementation](#implementation).